Table of Contents

 Two enterprise problems that built-in tools solve:

 1. Repetitive tool authoring.
 Every agent project reinvents the same utilities: JSON parsing, date formatting, regex matching, URL building.
-Built-in tools provide production-tested implementations for 50+ common operations, saving weeks of development time and eliminating bugs in foundational plumbing.
+Built-in tools provide production-tested implementations for dozens of common operations, saving weeks of development time and eliminating bugs in foundational plumbing.

 2. Data pipeline automation.
 Business workflows require reading CSVs, validating records, computing summaries, and writing output files.
 An agent equipped with data, text, and IO tools can orchestrate these steps autonomously, turning a multi-script ETL process into a single natural language instruction.